Devashish-Mishra-2003/job_sync/README.md

 pip install -r requirements.txt
 ```

-3️⃣ Run the Backend
+3️.Run the Backend

 ```bash
 uvicorn backend.main:app --reload --host 0.0.0.0 --port 8000
 ```

-4️⃣ Run the Frontend
+4️.Run the Frontend

 ```bash
 streamlit run app.py
 ```

-🎉 Your app will now be available in your browser — ready to use!
+Your app will now be available in your browser — ready to use!

-📌 Future Enhancements
+Future Enhancements

--   🚀 AI-powered semantic matching with embeddings/LLMs
+-   AI-powered semantic matching with embeddings/LLMs

--  📊 Advanced analytics dashboard for placement teams
+-  Advanced analytics dashboard for placement teams

--  🤝 Collaboration tools for students & recruiters
+-  Collaboration tools for students & recruiters

-👨‍💻 Author
+Author

 Devashish Mishra